rust-lang/prev.rust-lang.org/faq.md

 > - one or more references (&T) to a resource.
 > - exactly one mutable reference (&mut T)

-Understanding these rules and understanding [lifetimes](https://doc.rust-lang.org/stable/book/lifetimes.html) is all you need to do to understand the borrow checker.
+Understanding these rules and [lifetimes](https://doc.rust-lang.org/stable/book/lifetimes.html) is all you need to do to understand the borrow checker.

 #### How do deref coercions work?